Biography

 She gave birth to her second son during her first year on the job.
 In 2010-2011, she received CST’s first ever Faculty Teaching Award by student vote.
 The following year, Dr. Kao published her book, Grounding Human Rights in a Pluralist World (2011).
 A few months later, she became the first Asian American woman to earn tenure at her institution.

 In 2015, she co-edited Asian American Christian Ethics with Ilsup Ahn–the first book of its kind in a new subfield of study.
 In 2016-2017, she won the Fisher Faculty Teaching Award again by student vote.
 In 2018, she was promoted to (full) Professor and also published her second co-edited anthology, Encountering the Sacred: Feminist Reflections on Women’s Lives with Rebecca Todd Peters.
-In June 2021, she was appointed the (inaugural) Bishop Roy I. Sano and Kathleen A. Thomas-Sano Chair in Pacific and Asian American Theology.
+In June 2021, she was appointed the (inaugural) Bishop Roy I. Sano and Kathleen A. Thomas-Sano Professor of Pacific and Asian American Theology.
 In August 2023, she published a combo ethical analysis of surrogacy + memoir of her time as a former surrogate under the title My Body, Their Baby: A Progressive Christian Vision for Surrogacy.

 Press Inquiries